cockpit-project/cockpit-project.github.io/_posts/2022-10-20-login-issues.md

 ## Quick summary

+*Updated on 2022-10-25*: Fix for Ubuntu 22.04 LTS becomes available as official update.

 Firstly, there's a fix.

 In most cases, update.
 [Cockpit 277](cockpit-277), released last month, has the fix.

-Updating Cockpit should work for Arch, CentOS Stream, Debian, Fedora, openSUSE, non-LTS versions of Ubuntu.
+Updating Cockpit should work for Arch, CentOS Stream, Debian, Fedora, openSUSE, and Ubuntu.

-If updating doesn't work (in Ubuntu LTS, some versions of RHEL, Alma Linux, and Rocky Linux), then hopefully it will work very soon.
+If updating doesn't work (in some versions of RHEL, Alma Linux, and Rocky Linux), then hopefully it will work very soon.
 For the time being, please [look at the bottom of this post for some workarounds](#workarounds).

 ## Summary